easyuc/EasyUC/smc/README.md

 Secure Message Communication
 ====================================================================

+*Note: this EasyCrypt development no longer checks with the current version of EasyCrypt.
+Unfortunately, to go back to a version of EasyCrypt for which the proof checks, one would also have to go back to an earlier version of Why3.
+It seems changes in how introduction patterns are handled is at least part of the problem.
+At this point, it doesn't seem worthwhile to update the proof.
+Instead we are working toward a better UC in EasyCrypt methodology, as the original proof was too laborious to scale up anyway.
+This new methodology will involve translation from the UC DSL, and you can see work-in-progress in smc-next.*

 We formalized the proof of the UC security of secure message communication (SMC) using a one-time pad that's agreed using Diffie-Hellman key exchange.